molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The HTML and DOM specifications define the main objects that client-side JavaScript is dealing with: nodes, elements and events.
 Fundamental objects include `window`, `window.alert()`, `document`, `document.body`, `document.getElementById()` and `document.createElement()`.

 There are a lot of other specifications that add more APIs to the browser’s JavaScript environment.
 [The web platform: Browser technologies](https://platform.html5.org/) gives an overview.

-### The global object `window`

-The most important ECMAScript object is the <dfn>global object</dfn>.
-In the browser, the global object is `window`.
-It is not only the top-most object representing the current browsing instance, it also forms the top-most scope for names defined by the developer.

-These names are called “bindings” in ECMAScript terminology.
-They include, among others, global variables like `var fooVariable = 1;`, functions declarations like `function fooFunction() {}` and class declarations like `class FooClass {}`.
-When this code is executed in the global scope, properties on the global object `window` are created: `window.fooVariable`, `window.fooFunction` and `window.FooClass`.

-Understanding scope is crucial since all scripts running on a web page share the same global scope.
-A script needs to be careful to not conflict with built-in `window` properties – there are hundreds – and properties created by other scripts.

-### How JavaScript is executed

-JavaScript is typically embedded into an HTML document either directly with a `<script> … </script>` element, or it is referenced externally with `<script src="…"></script>`.
-Scripts may load other scripts dynamically.

-The HTML specification has a lengthy definition on how scripts are loaded and executed.
-The gist is that normal scripts are downloaded in parallel but are executed one after another in the order they are referenced in the HTML.
-Such synchronous scripts block the parsing of the HTML code since they may insert new code into the HTML stream using `document.write()`.

-Nowadays this is a performance anti-pattern.
-Scripts should be loaded asynchronously using `<script src="…" defer></script>` or `<script src="…" async></script>`.
-And `document.write()` should be avoided altogether.
-This allows the HTML parser to do its job without being interrupted by JavaScript.

-Mind that the JavaScript engine is still single-threaded, so only one script or function is executed at a given time. ([Web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are an exception to this rule.)
-Also the JavaScript execution happens in the browser tab’s main thread, which means in the worst case it freezes the whole page.

 <p class="separator">❡</p>